 Written by Teresa Twomey

-With editing assistance from Michelle Sweeney, Dr. Olivia Scalf Wedel, and Cheri Wissmann, and input from Kristina Dulaney.
+With editing assistance from Michelle Sweeney, Dr. Olivia Scalf Wedel, Cheri Wissmann, and Kristina Dulaney.

 As we stood in line to board the airplane, the little girl behind me said that she was scared.
 She had never flown before and was afraid of the plane crashing.

 “Don’t worry,” I said; “Airplane crashes are really rare.”

 After a beat, the girl’s grandmother asked if she felt better.
 The girl nodded, but I could still see the fear in her eyes.